sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/content/i3s/en/student-teams/sapienza-fast-charge.md

 2. **Sensor Fusion & SLAM (Simultaneous Localization and Mapping)**:
    This system integrates data from multiple sensors—accelerometer, gyroscope, magnetometer, GPS, and Lidar—for precise navigation.
 SLAM performs two main tasks:
    - **Mapping**: Constructs a map using sensor data and cone positions identified by computer vision
-   - **Localization**: Determines the car’s current position on the map, allowing for real-time trajectory planning
+   - **Localization**: Determines the car's current position on the map, allowing for real-time trajectory planning

 3. **Path Planning**:
    This component uses cone data from computer vision to calculate a safe, efficient path for the car, minimizing lap time.
 It incorporates techniques such as triangulations and interpolations to optimize the path.